smoge/Writing/The-Malak-of-History.md

+# Listen, you who’ve forgotten the sky's blue hue.

 Listen,
-to those who’ve forgotten the sky's blue hue.
+you who’ve forgotten the sky's blue hue.

 In spaces where echoes unclasp their hands,
 a dark narrative unfurls, voices entangled in raqs intricate,